-It’s a breeze to put the cake together within 25 minutes, and the rest you have to wait for is the freezing for it to set.
-The cake is ideal for preparing a day in advance and a true crowd-pleaser.
+It’s a breeze to put the fantastic lemon-filled dessert together within 25 minutes, and the rest you have to wait for is the freezing for it to set.
+As a true crowd-pleaser, the cake is ideal for preparing a day in advance.

 Wait for everyone to take a bite, as they’ll soon find out that the combination of lemony and sweet flavors is nothing short of divine.

 Total time: 20 minutes (plus 6 hours of chilling time).

 This no-bake tiramisu is the ultimate fall dessert for your football watch parties or Thanksgiving dinners.
 As a decadent dessert overflowing with pumpkin essence, it will give your palate a refreshing experience.

 The texture is the same as the classic tiramisu – light and fluffy – but this luscious pumpkin tiramisu is bound to refresh your taste buds with its unique flavor.
 The pumpkin pie spice also introduces some spicy warmth so that the cake better fits with the autumn theme.